Quality Assessment evaluation

 A good assembly needs to fulfil the following criteria:

-The QA evaluation pipeline/ script evaluates the above quantities in the order given, with the percentage of contigs given a correct species assignment being evaluated after the script runs [Kraken].
-(The version of [Kraken] used is the current version 0.10.5-beta.)
-Any assembly that is failed in this quality control will not be used to call MLST or for other downstream analyses.
+The QA evaluation pipeline/ script evaluates the above quantities in the order given, with the percentage of contigs given a correct species assignment being evaluated after the script runs Kraken.
+(The version of Kraken used is the current version 2.1.2 and the Kraken database is minikraken2_v2_8GB_201904) Any assembly that is failed in this quality control will not be used to call MLST or for other downstream analyses.
+The evaluation and subsequent pipeline jobs only make use of fragments that are >300 bp in length, so it is only these that are ised in the count of the number of bases and the proportion of Ns.

 Quality Control - Remove contigs generated by low level contamination